sefcom/dbling/README.rst

 extensions are at a version that has already been downloaded, downloads those that have not yet been downloaded, and adds information on the newly downloaded extensions to the database.

-The code for the Crawler is under `crawl`.
+The documentation for the Crawler code is under `crawl`.

 Template Generator